 Structured Notes Risk.
 Investments in structured notes involve risks including interest rate risk, credit risk and market risk.
-Interest rate risk refers to fluctuations in the value of a note resulting from changes in the general level of interest rates.
-When the general level of interest rates goes up, the prices of notes tend to go down.
-Credit risk refers to the possibility that the issuer of a note will be unable and/or unwilling to make timely interest payments and/or repay the principal on its debt.
 Depending on the factors used, changes in interest rates and movement of such factors may cause significant price fluctuations.
 Structured notes may be less liquid than other types of securities and more volatile than the reference factor underlying the note.
 This means that the Fund may lose money if the issuer of the note defaults, as the Fund may not be able to readily close out its investment in such notes without incurring losses.